Willyb15/Data-Science-Python/Week2/more_data_structures.md

 ## Data Structures Continued

-Up till now you have learned about some very useful data structures in Python, numeric types, strings and lists.
+Up till now you have learned about some very useful data structures in Python: numeric types, strings and lists.
 However, the fun doesn't stop there!
-Today we are going to talk about some which will help us solve very different problems than we could up till now.
+Today we are going to talk about some other data structures that will allow us to solve very different problems from those what we have been solving so far.

 ### Mutability

-One thing that will come up as important distinction in the structures we learn about today is the concept of mutability.
-Mutability refers to the capability of an object to be changes after it has been instantiated.
-Remember that with lists we could change the contents at any arbitrary index and even grow the list dynamically.
-Just to refresh your memory.
+One thing that will come up as important distinction in the structures we learn about today is the concept of mutability. **Mutability** refers to the capability of an object to be changed after it has been instantiated.
+With lists, we can change the contents at any arbitrary index and even grow the list dynamically...

 ```python
 # Declare a simple list